playplay/kata-doubles/learningPath/conclusion.md

 >
 > Are we missing something?

-> ⚙️ Imagine that we would like to rename the methode in the Four class.
+> ⚙️ Imagine that we would like to rename the method in the Four class.
 What would we need to do?
 >
 > How can we make that process simpler?
 > Do it !